-1 In the estimate spreadsheet, right-click on the row header and select Move/Copy or click [Move/Copy] in the Spreadsheet group of the Home tab.
+- 1 In the estimate spreadsheet, right-click on the row header and select Move/Copy or click [Move/Copy] in the Spreadsheet group of the Home tab. - 2 The field labels in the window correspond to the current spreadsheet sort sequence.
+Select the appropriate primary and/or secondary level.